redhat-cop/monitoring/playbooks/infra-prometheus/README.md

 setup-grafana-datasource.yml - Configures grafana datasource, iterates over "{{ datasources }}".

 setup-ssl-exporter.yml - Deploys ssl exporter.
 This exporter runs locally on prometheus host.

 setup-bind-exporter.yml - Deploys bind exporter.
 This exporter runs on name server (bind).

 setup-haproxy-exporter.yml - Deploys haproxy exporter.
 This exporter runs on haproxy node.

 setup-prometheus-grafana.yml - Deploys and configures prometheus, alertmanager, grafana and also node-exporters.

+add-ocp-cluster.yml - This playbooks combines configure-grafana-datasource and setup-prometheus roles to configure grafana and add new targets to the prometheus configuration.